 Scan a few paragraphs anywhere in Nehemiah chapter 3 and you’ll see that it’s a written record Nehemiah kept of the individuals and families who participated in the rebuilding of the city walls.
 He lists names, families, tribes, professions and then he describes which portion of the walls they worked on.

 It’s a reflection of how much Nehemiah cared for these people and valued their individual contribution.
-We know the names of the Pharaohs who built the pyramids, but they never kept lists of the names of the workers who hauled the stone day after day, bleeding and dying under the desert sand.
+We know the names of the Pharaohs who built the pyramids, but they never kept lists of the names of the workers who hauled the stone day after day, bleeding and dying under the desert sun.
 The Pharaohs didn’t care for them.
 Nehemiah did.
 And so should you.

 The 4th P of Planning: Publicize & Promote – where you ask the question, How will you communicate the vision?

 In chapter 2:17-18 Nehemiah gathers the people together and shares his plan with them.
 “Then I said to them, ‘You see the trouble we are in: Jerusalem lies in ruins, and its gates have been burned with fire.
 Come, let us rebuild the wall of Jerusalem, and we will no longer be in disgrace.’
 I also told them about the gracious hand of my God upon me and what the king had said to me.
 They replied, ‘Let us begin rebuilding.’
 So they began this good work.”

 When you think about it, everything that happens in life around us comes down to the power of words.
 Nothing gets done without them.
 Words are what moves the hearts of men and nations.